 So, it is a good Bill which we all need to support as it will reduce crimes.
 This one card identifies you from your origin, background and upbringing.
 In case any crime is committed, the card can identify what you have gone through.
 This service will help our citizens to live and conduct their businesses well.
 It will help us identify ourselves and help our farmers to get services.
-When, for example, the Government has some subsidy for commodities which need to be brought to the farmers, the Huduma service will help the Government identify certain farmers.
-This will ease the bulkiness of documents.
-This Namba will help Kenyans get services easily.
+When, for example, the Government has some subsidy for commodities which need to be brought to the farmers, the Huduma service will help the Government identify farmers.
+This number will help Kenyans get services easily.